therealjauhari/github-slideshow/_posts/0000-01-02-therealjauhari.md

+Example of
 ---
-layout: slide
+layout: slide by jauhari
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!" by jauhari
 ---
-Your text
+Your text by jauhari
-Use the left arrow to go back!
+Use the left arrow to go back! by jauhari